Margaret Nicholl Laird: Working as a nurse at Ippy

 In 1928, Fort-Sibut's local French administrator Félix Éboué asked the Lairds to open a mission station among the Banda people of central Ubangi-Shari at a town called Ippy in Ouaka Region.
 The French wanted the Lairds to help gain the trust of the Banda in this region where diamonds and gold had been found and was beginning to be exploited.
-So the Lairds moved to Ippy, where Margaret worked as a nurse until 1964.
+The Lairds moved to Ippy, where Guy worked until his death in 1945; Margaret stayed on as a nurse until 1964.
 The dispensary she helped establish at Ippy became an important medical center for the whole region.
 She described her life as a missionary in the CAR in a book entitled They Called Me Mama (1975).

 Working on Sango materials

 Margaret Laird contributed significantly to the preparation of the Bible in the Sango language.

+Family

+Laird’s great-nephew is missionary and adventurer Spencer Nicholl.